kubernetes-sigs/gateway-api/geps/gep-4488/index.md

 ## Proposal

 The Backend resource addresses a fundamental gap in Gateway API's backend reference system: first-class support for external destinations.
 Currently, external APIs, databases, and services must be represented as synthetic Kubernetes Services with `type: ExternalName`, which creates security vulnerabilities, policy application challenges, and resource management overhead.
+Furthermore, `Backend`s of type `EndpointSelector` can be used to decorate existing `Service`s (or other resources that fulfill the backend role) with TLS and protocol configuration.

 The Backend resource is explicitly designed as a **consumer resource** - it describes how a gateway should connect to a destination from the client perspective, regardless of whether that destination is internal or external to the cluster.